 Cons of the Mirrycle Bar End Mirror

-- Its kind of ugly- Mirrors on bikes look a bit lame.
+- It’s kind of ugly- Mirrors on bikes look a bit lame.

 - Because it’s convex, things appear further away than they really are.

 - It can break if you drop the bike or hit something while cycling.
+The frame is plastic.

 - It sticks out further than your handlebars so it can get caught on things and you can’t squeeze through very small gaps in traffic.

-During my tour, my friend was constantly asking me “any cars coming?” because I was the only one with a mirror.
+During my tour, my friend was constantly asking me “Are any cars coming?” because I was the only one with a mirror.
 After we got back home from our tour, I ordered another one of these mirrors to give to my friend for his birthday.
 He doesn’t ride without it now either.
 I paid full price for both of the mirrors that I bought.
 I am just really happy with this product and I highly recommend it.

 More from Where The Road Forks